Onionfox00001/COS30049/README.md

   -       pip install -U flask-cors: install flask-cors
   -       cd BackEnd: move to the BackEnd directory
   -       python backend.py: run the backend.py file to connect with the database
-3. Create a new terminal and type the command 'npm run dev'.
+3. Create a new terminal and type the command `npm run dev`.
 4. Once the server is running, you should see a message indicating the local server address (typically [http://localhost:3000](http://localhost:3000)).
 5. Open your web browser and navigate to the provided local server address.